 When Harry's wife is on the Seattle show, the show's host interrupts her, saying that "Dermot Mulrooney" is coming on after the commercial break.
 Dermot Mulroney is the actor that plays "Star of 'Coming Up Daisy'" in the actual film.

-When Harry goes to stay at Katie Cox's house after she broke up with Osbourne, he brings along a purple "ramp", a sex tool from the Liberator line.
+When Harry goes to stay at Katie Cox's house after she breaks up with Osbourne, he brings along a purple "ramp", a sex tool from the Liberator line.
 After they collide he leaves the house only taking the "ramp" away.